Mask (DC Comics)

 The Mask is a fictional character appearing in DC Comics publications and related media, commonly as a recurring adversary of the superhero Wonder Woman.
-Created by writer William Moulton Marston and artist Harry G. Peter, the character debuted in 1947 in Wonder Woman (vol. 1) #24 as the villainous alter-ego of Nina Close, a victim of domestic spousal abuse suffering from dissociative identity disorder.
+Created by writer William Moulton Marston and artist Harry G. Peter, the character debuted in 1947 in Wonder Woman #24 as the villainous alter-ego of Nina Close, a victim of domestic spousal abuse suffering from dissociative identity disorder.
 The blonde-haired Nina was timid and quiet, but her alternate personality, the dark-haired Mask, was ruthless, violent and cruel.
 The Mask's primary modus operandi was to trap her victims in grisly BDSM-style torture masks rigged to release acid into their throats unless her demands were met.
 After DC Comics rebooted its continuity in 1985 (a publication event known as the Crisis on Infinite Earths), Wonder Woman and her supporting characters were re-imagined.
 Though originally absent from this revised mythos, the character was reintroduced in 2007's Wonder Woman (vol. 3) Annual #1, written by Allan Heinberg and illustrated by Terry Dodson and Rachel Dodson, as a masked anti-hero dispensing violent retribution against men who abuse women.
 She would get a post-Rebirth reformulation by writer/artist Sanya Anwar in 2021's Sensational Wonder Woman #13-14 as Natalia Close (née Nina Solorzano), a troubled social media personality and influencer who develops the lethal alter-ego of a criminal mastermind named the Mask.

 This Mask is distinct from the character of the same name appearing in Dark Horse Comics publications and related media.

 Context

-William Moulton Marston, the Mask's creator, was a psychologist who conceived many of Wonder Woman’s Golden Age foes as allegories for psychological and moral motifs, but he also used villain characters to represent mental illness.
+William Moulton Marston, the Mask's creator, was a psychologist who conceived many of Wonder Woman's Golden Age foes as allegories for psychological and moral motifs, but he also used villain characters to represent mental illness.
 As such, the Mask (as well as Wonder Woman's nemesis the Cheetah, a more recognizable Marston creation debuting four years earlier) illustrated then-current perspectives on what is now understood as dissociative identity disorder.
-However unlike the Cheetah, whose disassociation was idiopathic, the vicious Golden Age Mask was the product of a very specific trauma: spousal abuse.
+Unlike the Cheetah, whose disassociation was idiopathic, the vicious Golden Age Mask was the product of a very specific trauma: spousal abuse.
 Contemporary reformulations of the character by writers Allan Heinberg and Sanya Anwar have reflected changing worldviews regarding mental illness, but have maintained the emergence of the Mask persona as a protective response to trauma.
 Heinberg's Mask, like Marston's, was an apparent abuse victim.
-Anwar's Mask has a more complex psychological makeup, struggling with several dysfunctional familial relationships (including one with an emotionally neglectful mother), as well as suffering from stress related to the upkeep of a seemingly perfect social media persona.
+Anwar's Mask has a more complex psychological makeup, struggling with several dysfunctional familial relationships and stress related to the upkeep of a seemingly perfect social media persona.

-The Mask debuted in Wonder Woman #24, published in July 1947 just two months after William Moulton Marston died of cancer.
-Though Marston wrote the issue (his manuscripts were penned far in advance of publication and would not expire until 1948), it would be the first to hit newsstands after his death.
+The Mask debuted in Wonder Woman #24, which was published in July 1947, shortly after Marston's death.